As endangered species, elephants, rhinos and tigers are in grave danger.

 Some 35,000 elephants and a thousand rhinos die from poaching each year, elephants for their ivory and rhinos for their horns.

-Please note the full version of this film is not available in Canada.
+Please note the full version of this film is not available in certain countries.

 Not one or two elephants hunted by locals for meat – but dozens at a time, brutally slaughtered by well-organized gangs with automatic rifles.